-Another shift which is only just beginning is taking CSR solutions to scale.
+Another shift that is only just beginning is taking CSR solutions to scale.
 There is no shortage of charming case studies of laudably responsible and sustainable projects.
 The problem is that so few of them ever go to scale.
 We need more examples like Wal-Mart’s ‘choice editing’: by voluntarily limiting the company to buying Marine Stewardship Council (MSC) certified seafood, Wal-Mart forces its customers to do the same.
 Other examples are BYD making small electric cars in China or the Grameen Bank microcredit movement.

 In the future, self-selecting ‘ethical consumers’ will become less relevant as a force for change.
 Companies – strongly encouraged by government policies and incentives – will scale up their choice-editing, i.e. ceasing to offer ‘less ethical’ product ranges, thus allowing guilt-free shopping.

 A trend that is already underway and will continue to strengthen is the use of cross-sector partnerships.
 This is in recognition of the fact that the problems we face today are too global, complex and multifaceted for a single institution to solve.
 One good example is the Corporate Leaders Group on Climate Change, which has systematically and collectively urged UK and EU governments to set bolder climate policies.